You want smart political talk without the meltdowns?

 But yes, we miss him dearly.

-I mean, he paved the way for all of us in new media, all of us.
+Just on a personal note, I mean, he paved the way for all of us in new media, all of us.

-And you know, he came on this the scene.
+You know, he came on the scene.

-There were 200 plus news talk stations around the country.
+There were 200-plus news talk stations around the country.

 You know, we're now on 750 radio stations.